Stillingia texana

 Stillingia texana, the Texas toothleaf, is a species of flowering plant in the family Euphorbiaceae.
+It was described in 1923 by Ivan Murray Johnston.

+Distribution and habitat

-It is native to the South Central United States and Mexico.
-In central Texas it is widespread in upland, calcareous prairies, spreading north to scattered locations in Oklahoma and south to Coahuila.
-Stillingia texana was described in 1923 by Ivan Murray Johnston.
+S. texana is native to the South Central United States and Mexico.
+In central Texas, it is widespread in upland, calcareous prairies, spreading north to scattered locations in Oklahoma and south to Coahuila.